chengzeyi/stable-fast/README.md

 def update_state_dict(dst, src):
     for key, value in src.items():
         # Do inplace copy.
-        # As the traced forward function shares the same reference of the tensors,
+        # As the traced forward function shares the same underlaying data (pointers),
         # this modification will be reflected in the traced forward function.
         dst[key].copy_(value)